Why I Love Baseball

 Uniforms and Equipment

 The equipment can be as bare bones as a bat and ball or as elaborate as a major league game.
 When I played backyard games, we used windows, trees, and fence posts as bases.
 We had one dented aluminum bat and a tennis ball as our game ball so that the fielders wouldn’t need to use gloves.
 There was no pitcher’s mound.
 The pitcher moved up close for smaller players and further away for larger, more experienced players.
-Balls typically weren’t hit foul, but plenty of missed swings ended up across the street in the bushes, halting play until the green felt ball was located among the similarly colored leaves.
-It was a far cry from the precisely lined infields and professionally landscaped outfields that the professionals used, but it didn’t lessen the game in the least.
+Balls typically weren’t hit foul, but plenty of missed swings ended up across the street in the bushes, halting play until the piece of round, green felt was located among the similarly colored leaves.
+It was a far cry from the precisely lined infields and professionally landscaped outfields that the big leaguers use, but it didn’t lessen the fun in the least.

 Still, there is nothing like buying your first glove.
 You try on dozens before you find the one that you want.
 It’s stiff and reeks of that musty, leathery smell.
 You pound your fist into its deep palm and tighten the knots on the laces.
 When you get home, you oil it, place a ball inside, and wrap them in a rubber band.
 The next day, it’s loose and form fitting and ready to catch flies and grounders.

 Choosing a bat while on deck is another important decision.
 Feeling for the weight and swing of the perfect bat is like trying on shoes.
 No two bats are the same, and there is some unknown connection between the player and the bat they choose to take on the pitcher.
 For some reason, one bat just feels right, and the crack it makes as it connects with the ball, and that split second when you see the two objects collide before the bat launches it forward is the closest any person can get to slowing down time.

 Errors, Averages and Statistics